 Overall: Ingress was made by Niantec, the same people who developed Pokemon GO.
 It’s thus easy to see how this was the starting point for many of the latter’s key ideas.
 However, this game’s unique emphasis on territorial conquest is enough reason to give it a go.ARVE Error: Mode: lazyload not available (ARVE Pro not active?), switching to normal mode

 4. Resources Game

 Why it’s Different: Resources Game is much more strategic than Pokemon GO.
 The game’s got a wonderfully elaborate economic system.
-What this means is that it’s important to not just collect oil but to sell it at the right time too.
+It’s thus important to not just collect oil but to sell it at the right time too.
 As well as claiming and setting up your own wells, you can also spend time sabotaging those of a rival player’s, or even spend money to scan where the next big oil deposit could be.

 5. Landlord Real Estate Tycoon

 Why it’s Similar: If plundering the Earth of its natural resources isn’t your bag, maybe charging extortionate amounts of money for living accommodation is.
 Much like other games like Pokemon GO, Landlord Real Estate Tycoon will have you make your way via GPS to the locations of some virtual prime real estate.
 The main idea here is that you buy ‘popular’ areas of the globe and the more people visiting them, the more rent you receive.
 This is a double-edged sword as you have to pay for upkeep on the properties too.
 So, if you start seeing a fall in traffic, you’d best sell the property to cut your losses.